 What is sensation play?

-Sensation play is exactly what it sounds like, it is the giving of sensations.
+Sensation play is exactly what it sounds like; it is the giving of sensations.
 Really, all sadists and masochists are into sensation play, but when we think of sadists and masochists, we only think that they like to give or receive pain.
 This is false.
-Sadists enjoy inflicting and masochists enjoy receiving sensations, it just so happens that one of the most popular sensations is pain.
-Sadism and masochism can also include warm, cold, tickling, touch and much more.
+Sadists enjoy inflicting – and masochists enjoy receiving – sensations, and it just so happens that one of the most popular sensations is pain.
+Sadism and masochism can also include warm, cold, tickling, touch and much, much more.

 Why might someone be into sensation play?